carpentries/instructor-training/_extras/guide.md

   - Confirm with your host that breakout rooms are available or make an alternate plan
   - Create a plan for printing handouts & determine who will bring sticky notes
   - Make sure you're prepared for the audiovisual setup in your room with the correct dongles/connectors etc.
-  - Check on availability/timing of coffee, lunch, or any other details that matter to you
+  - Check on availability/timing of breaks, lunch, or any other details that matter to you

 ### During the event
 -  Take attendance.
 -  Remind member trainees to fill out application (Open Training applicants have already done this).
 -  Remind trainees to sign up for demo, discussion (links in [checkout checklist][checkout-checklist]).
 -  Monitor the Etherpad / Google Doc for questions and responses to exercises.
--  If teaching remotely: Turn off video during long exercises and coffee breaks and disconnect during lunch.
+-  If teaching remotely: Turn off video during long exercises and breaks and disconnect during lunch.

 ### Immediately after the event
 -  Send a list of those who completed the training to checkout@carpentries.